mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

+## Build 8 Changes
+- Track names set in the Track Setup will now display in the UI
+- SyncMasterTrack is back to being a bindable function
+- Support for Track Setups when the track count is more than 8
+- Fixed button colors not being saved
+- Various improvements to the configuration upgrade utillity
+- Implement binding overlays
+- Improve the MIDI Bindings and Keyboard Bindings help panels

+See the documentation page for more information on what binding overlays are, and how they differ from Mobius 2.5.

 ## Build 7 Changes

 - A utility to upgrade old XML configuration files has been added.
 Under the **Configuration** menu, select **Upgrade Configuration**